On Sensor Network Localization Using SDP Relaxation: Bounding the Connectivity Radius

 \begin{lemma}{ Assume there is at least one point in each sub-square and $r \geq 2\ell\sqrt{2}$.
 Then the associated unit-disk graph contains a spanning trilateration graph if either: \begin{enumerate}[a)] \item There is a $3$-clique in a non-corner sub-square \item There is a $3$-clique in a corner sub-square and one of its neighbor squares has at least two points \end{enumerate} } \end{lemma}

 \begin{proof}{ Again, note that $r \geq 2\ell\sqrt{2}$ ensures all points in a given sub-square are connected to all points in neighboring sub-squares.
-We show that if either of the conditions of Lemma \ref{lemma:1} are satisfied, then there exists a trilateration ordering on the points in the graph.
+We show that if either of the conditions of Lemma \ref{lemma::nonempty} are satisfied, then there exists a trilateration ordering on the points in the graph.

-\begin{enumerate}[a)] \item Consider the example in the left grid of Figure \ref{fig:lemma1}, where there is a $3$-clique in a non-corner sub-square.
+\begin{enumerate}[a)] \item Consider the example in the left grid of Figure \ref{fig::lemma1}, where there is a $3$-clique in the non-corner sub-square $h_{22}$.
 Let the points in this clique be the initial $3$ points in the trilateration ordering.
-All points in the sub-squares in the first three rows and first three columns are connected to this clique; let the points in these squares be next in the trilateration ordering.
+All points in the sub-squares $\{h_{11},h_{12},h_{13},h_{21},h_{23},h_{31},h_{32}, h_{33}\}$ are connected to this clique; let the points in these squares be next in the trilateration ordering.

-By Lemma \ref{3-inarow}, all points in the first three rows of sub-squares are in the trilateration ordering.
+By Lemma \ref{lemma::sequential}, all points in the sub-squares in rows 1-3 are in the trilateration ordering.
 Since there are at least three columns in $\mathcal{H}$, the same argument applies for the columns, and inductively, there is a trilateration ordering on the points that spreads throughout the entire hyperspace $\mathcal{H}$.

-\item Now consider the right grid of Figure \ref{fig:lemma1}, where there is a $3$-clique in a corner sub-square, and there are at least two points in a neighboring sub-square.
-Let the points in this corner clique be the first $3$ points in the trilateration ordering.
-All points in the three sub-squares that neighbor the $3$-clique are connected to the clique and hence in the trilateration ordering.
-Next, let points the sub-squares in the third row and first three columns be the succeeding points in the ordering, followed by the sub-squares in the third column and first three rows.
-Using a similar argument as before from Lemma \ref{3-inarow}, we can construct a trilateration on the points in the graph, and all points are in the trilateration. \end{enumerate} Therefore, if the conditions of Lemma \ref{lemma:1} hold, the associated unit-disk graph contains a spanning trilateration graph. } \end{proof} \\
+\item Now consider the right grid of Figure \ref{fig::lemma1}, where there is a $3$-clique in the corner sub-square $h_{11}$, and there are at least two points in a neighboring sub-square.
+Let the points in $h_{11}$ be the first $3$ points in the trilateration ordering.
+All points in the three sub-squares $h_{12}, h_{21}, h_{22}$ are connected to the points in the clique and hence in the trilateration ordering.
+Next, let the points in sub-squares $h_{31}, h_{32}, h_{33}, h_{23}, h_{13}$ be the succeeding points in the ordering.
+With a similar argument as before using Lemma \ref{lemma::sequential}, we can construct a trilateration on the points in the graph, and all points are in the trilateration. \end{enumerate} Therefore, if the conditions of Lemma \ref{lemma::nonempty} hold, the associated unit-disk graph contains a spanning trilateration graph. } \end{proof} \\

 The above lemma provides sufficient, but not necessary, conditions on a network for trilateration to exist, which implies unique localizability.
 Moreover, these are strict conditions for a sensor network, since the distribution of sensors in a network may not always ensure that there is one sensor in each sub-square.
 Thus, we extend these conditions to a more general case, and allow for the possibility of empty sub-squares.
 Clearly, too many empty sub-squares will result in a graph that is not uniquely localizable; also, if empty sub-squares exist, there must be restricting conditions to ensure the graph is not too sparse to ensure localizability.
 Thus, we establish additional properties of the graph that ensure a trilateration but allow for empty sub-squares.